The Science of Music and Exercise

 Music releases dopamine, improving mood and motivation.
 Songs with personal meaning have particularly strong effects on exercise enjoyment.

-Optimal BPM by Activity
+BPM Guidelines by Activity

 | Activity | Optimal BPM | Why |